The Ritz Hotel, London: The Palm Court

-The Ritz's most widely known facility is the Palm Court, an opulently decorated cream-coloured Louis XVI setting.
-It is decorated with lavish furnishings, including gilded Louis XVI armchairs with oval backs, which the architects had designed based on research into French neo-classical furniture design of the 1760s and 1770s, which were made by Waring and Gillow.
-The room, with its, "panelled mirrors of bevelled glass in gilt bronze frames" and "high coving ornamented with gilded trellis-work", according to Montgomery-Massingberd and Watkin "epitomizes the elegantly frivolous comfort of Edwardian high life".
+The Ritz's most widely known facility was the Palm Court, an opulently decorated cream-coloured Louis XVI setting.
+It was decorated with lavish furnishings, including gilded Louis XVI armchairs with oval backs, which the architects had designed based on research into French neo-classical furniture design of the 1760s and 1770s, which were made by Waring and Gillow.
+The room, with its, "panelled mirrors of bevelled glass in gilt bronze frames" and "high coving ornamented with gilded trellis-work", according to Montgomery-Massingberd and Watkin "epitomized the elegantly frivolous comfort of Edwardian high life".

 There were originally large windows at either end of the court, then known as the Winter Garden, and were replaced with twenty panels of mirrors after 1972.
-The fountain of the court, known as "La Source", is made of Echaillon marble and is extravagantly sculpted.
-A nymph, gold in colour, is featured in a lair.
-A wrought-iron and glass roof of the Palm Court contains two gilded wrought-iron lanterns, and the ceiling contains lion skin motifs.The room is done in soft apricot and has remained so since 1906.
+The fountain of the court, known as "La Source", was made of Echaillon marble and is extravagantly sculpted.
+A nymph, gold in colour, was featured in a lair.
+A wrought-iron and glass roof of the Palm Court contains two gilded wrought-iron lanterns, and the ceiling contains lion skin motifs.The room was done in soft apricot and had remained so since 1906.
 César Ritz chose the colour to flatter the complexions of women after weeks of experimentation with various hues.

-The Palm Court is the setting for the world-famous institution that is "Tea at the Ritz", (Note: Strictly speaking, Tea at the Savoy is the original version.) once frequented by King Edward VII, Sir Winston Churchill, Judy Garland, Evelyn Waugh and Queen Elizabeth, the Queen Mother.
+The Palm Court was the setting for the world-famous institution that is "Tea at the Ritz", (Note: Strictly speaking, Tea at the Savoy is the original version.) once frequented by King Edward VII, Sir Winston Churchill, Judy Garland, Evelyn Waugh and Queen Elizabeth, the Queen Mother.
 It acquired its reputation as "the place for tea" in London after World War I. In the 1920s a small orchestra would play regularly on the court; film producer John Sutro for instance recalled that Hermione Baddeley once requested the violinist to "play something hot".
 Between the Winter Garden and the central Grand Gallery is a screen featuring two Ionic columns.